NHOrus/srwq-compilation/episode-10.md

 **The Plot:** After the events of OG Gaiden, Dark Brain returns and attacks the OGVerse from outside, threatening to shatter the entire dimension.
 Our heroes, using the XN Giest which fell through the cracks in unreality, travel to the Shadow Mirror Universe, to a point in space-time where they can prevent the Shadow Mirrors giving Dark Brain the trail he needs to find the OGverse.
 Their entrance to the dimension scatters the Shadow Mirrors into the dimensional void, and draws the ire of this universes EFA, who blockade them at the Tesla-Liecht Institute.

-While normally we follow Shadow Mirror Katina Tarask, a psycho in a cute dress who's headed to find the missing Vindel in the company of this sexy stud, we're temporarily switching to Axel Almer, leader of what little remains of the Shadow Mirror forces, forced into a temporary alliance with the OG-Versers, even though they just destroyed his organisation and causes his leader and lover to go missing.
+While normally we follow Shadow Mirror Katina Tarask, a psycho in a cute dress who's headed to find the missing Vindel in the company of this sexy stud, we're temporarily switching to Axel Almer, leader of what little remains of the Shadow Mirror forces, forced into a temporary alliance with the OG-Versers, even though they just destroyed his organization and causes his leader and lover to go missing.

 ---